-The key to obtaining a German residence permit as an entrepreneur is showing that the business will have positive effects on the German economy, i.e. that there is an economic interest in and/or a regional need for the business and that financing has been secured.
-Prior to August 1, 2012, a business concept was considered viable if EUR 250,000 had been invested and five jobs had been created.
-Unfortunately, these clear numerical thresholds do not apply any longer.
-Nonetheless, creating jobs for German or other EU citizens and investing a substantial amount of money are still essential criteria.
+The key to successful business immigration to Germany and obtaining a German residence permit as an entrepreneur is showing that the business will have positive effects on the German economy, i.e. that there is an economic interest in and/or a regional need for the business and that financing has been secured.

 As a rule, citizens of non-EU countries must apply for and receive an employment visa before they are dispatched to Germany to work.
-After having entered Germany with an employment visa, such employees may begin working immediately; however they must also apply for a residence/work permit with the local German foreigner´s authority.
-Here you can find more information on German employment visas for temporary work assignments.
+After having entered Germany on an employment visa, such employees may begin working immediately.
+However, they must also apply for a residence/work permit with the local German foreigner's authority.

-Foreign citizens who have graduated from a German university (i.e. a state university, an officially recognized private university or a similar German institution of higher learning) or have worked in Germany as researchers or scientists can obtain a residence permit for self-employment by satisfying fairly straightforward requirements, including:
+Foreign citizens who have graduated from a German university (i.e. a state university, an officially recognized private university or a similar German institution of higher education) or have worked in Germany as researchers or scientists can obtain a residence permit for self-employment by meeting fairly straightforward requirements, including:

 - A demonstrable connection between the envisaged self-employment and the knowledge acquired during the applicant’s studies or research or scientific activities

 - Clear indications that the proposed self-employment will create enough income to cover the foreigner’s living expenses